On the dynamics of trap models in Z^d: Model and results

 {\bf Assumption} $\mathbf B$ (slow variation of $r$): $r:\N\to[0,1]$ given in~(\ref{rn}) above is slowly varying at infinity. \begin{rmk} All transient random walks in $\Z^d$, $d\geq1$, including all random walks in $d\geq3$, obviously satisfy Assumptions $A$ and $B$.
 But all planar random walks~\cite{kn:JP1, kn:JP2}, and $1$-dimensional $\beta$-stable random walks with $\beta\leq1$~\cite{kn:LR} also satisfy Assumptions $A$ and $B$. \end{rmk}

-Before stating the result, we describe the form of the scaling limit of $\E$: we introduce an $\a$-stable subordinator $\ups=(\ups_t)_{t\geq0}$ and a family of independent mean 1 exponential random variables $\{T_t;\,t\geq0\}$, and let
+Before stating our first result, we describe the form of the scaling limit of $\E$: we introduce an $\a$-stable subordinator $\ups=(\ups_r)_{r\geq0}$ and a family of independent mean 1 exponential random variables $\{T_r;\,r\geq0\}$, and let

-and $W=V^{-1}$ be the right continuous inverse of $V$.
+and $W=V^{-1}$ be the inverse of $V$ (see Remark~\ref{rmk:inv} below).
 Let finally

-\begin{rmk} Note that $V$ is a stable subordinator equidistributed with $\ups$.
+\begin{rmk} Note that $V$ is itself an $\a$-stable subordinator.
+(This will be relevant in our discussion on aging in Section~\ref{sec:age} below---see Remark~\ref{rmk:age3} in that section.)
 We may regard $V$ and $Z$ as processes in the random environment $\ups$.
-Indeed, given $\ups$, they are both Markovian.
+In fact, given $\ups$, they are both Markovian.
 We may think of $\ups$ as the scaling limit of the (relevant) environment of the trap model.
-See discussion below.
-The overall distribution of $Z$ (integrated over the joint distribution of $\ups$ and $\{T_t;\,t\geq0\}$) makes it a self similar process of index $1$. \end{rmk}
+The overall distribution of $Z$ (integrated over the joint distribution of $\ups$ and $\{T_r;\,r\geq0\}$) makes it a self similar process of index $1$. \end{rmk}

 \begin{rmk} Let $c>0$ be the constant such that $\esp(\exp\{-\l \ups_1\})=\exp\{-c\l^\a\}$.
 One readily checks that the distribution of $Z$ does not depend on that constant.
-For convenience, we will take it so that~(\ref{eq:auxconv}) below is satisfied. \end{rmk}
+Here and below we will denote also by $\P$ and $\esp$ the probability and expectation underlying the distributions of $\ups$ and the $T_r$'s. \end{rmk}

 We are now ready to state our convergence result, but first some notation.
 For $\eps>0,\,t\geq0$, let